errantmind/faf/README.md

 * [clang-12 and lld-12](https://apt.llvm.org/) to be installed and available in PATH.
 The version (i.e. 12) may change over time as Rust updates its LLVM version

-To use FaF for your own purposes, edit the callback in `epoll_callback.rs`
+To use FaF for your own purposes, provide a callback which modifies the response buffer.
+For more information, see the examples directory

 Build and run FaF with the following commands.
 Remove `-Cprofile-use=/faf/merged.profdata` below if you don't know how to use [PGO](https://doc.rust-lang.org/rustc/profile-guided-optimization.html) with Rust or have not generated and merged profiles for yourself.
+Change the absolute path if you do generate a profile.
 If you neglect this step the build will fail or you will have degraded performance.
-In my tests, PGO doesn't add all that much performance in this project (~1%) so you won't be missing out on much
+In my tests, PGO doesn't add all that much performance in this project (~2%) so you won't be missing out on much
 ```
-# Build (from FaF project directory):
+# Build (from FaF example project directory):
 RUSTFLAGS="-Ctarget-cpu=native -Clinker=/usr/bin/clang-12 -Clink-arg=-fuse-ld=lld-12 -Clink-arg=-flto=thin \
    -Clto=thin -Cembed-bitcode=yes -Copt-level=3 -Ccodegen-units=1 -Cforce-frame-pointers=n -Cprofile-use=/faf/merged.profdata" \
-   /root/.cargo/bin/cargo build --verbose --release -Z build-std --target=x86_64-unknown-linux-gnu \
-   && strip --strip-all target/x86_64-unknown-linux-gnu/release/faf
+   /root/.cargo/bin/cargo build --verbose --release && strip --strip-all target/release/faf-ex

 # Run
-./target/x86_64-unknown-linux-gnu/release/faf
+./target/release/faf-ex
 ```

 ## Design Principles